Venzory/Venzory/docs/operations/HEALTH_CHECK_REPORT.md

 ## Conclusion

-The Remcura V2 codebase is in excellent health.
+The Venzory codebase is in excellent health.
 The Go-ready architecture has been successfully implemented and is being used consistently across the entire application.
 All technical debt from the Phase 5 refactor has been resolved.

 **Architecture Grade**: A+ (Excellent)
 **Code Quality**: ✅ Clean, type-safe, well-structured